-

 Did We Just Achieve FIRE?

 Market Runup The US and international stock markets have been on a great run following the lows seen following the tariff announcement.
-With new record highs I wanted to check in on our progress toward at-home FIRE.
-At the time we left on our international trip, we were at FIRE for international travel but not…
+With new record highs I began asking myself, did we just achieve fire?
+In this post I will check in on our progress toward at-home FIRE.
+At the time we left on our

 -